-Thrive Silver Shield is an easy spray-on silver mixture that is safe for use on dogs, and even lick safe.
+Treat bug bites with Thrive Silver Shield is an easy spray-on silver mixture that is safe for use on dogs and even lick-safe.

 Naturpet Healing Spray

 This naturopathic wound treatment relies on the natural disinfectant properties of echinacea and goldenseal root to prevent bacteria from infiltrating the wound.
-Naturpet Healing Spray is more than an antiseptic, but can also help to topically reduce some of the swelling at the site of the bite.
+Natuvet Skin Aid Spray is more than an antiseptic but can also help to topically reduce some of the swellings at the site of the bite.

 True Leaf Natural Response Topical Gel